F2 Error Code

 Step-by-Step Repair Instructions

-On the WFG505M0BS, the sensor harness connector sits behind the rear oven wall panel and has a known tendency to work itself loose from vibration over time — before you even pull the sensor, reseat that connector firmly and clear the code, because a loose connection will throw an identical F2 as a fully dead sensor and you don’t want to spend $30 on a part you don’t need.
-I’ve probably saved customers that exact part cost a dozen times just by catching this step first.
+On the WFG505M0BS, the sensor harness connector is located behind the rear oven wall panel and is known to work itself loose from vibration over time.
+Before you even pull the sensor, make sure to reseat that connector firmly and clear the code.
+A loose connection can throw an identical F2 code as a completely dead sensor, and you don’t want to waste $30 on a part you don’t need.
+I’ve saved customers that exact part cost countless times just by catching this step first.

 Step 1: Disconnect Power